davidalecrim1/rinha-with-go-2023/LEARNING.md

 Also, creating a column for searching using Postgres to auto generate was a nice thing I've learned too.

+### General Configuration

+The **shared_buffers** setting in PostgreSQL controls how much memory is allocated for caching data pages.
+The default value is 128 MB, but it’s often increased in production environments to 25-40% of system RAM for better performance.

 ### Indexes and Search